Sandman007/Dockyard/README.md

 ### Linux
 Install the latest Ruby and Ruby dev packages from your distros repos.
-Next run
+Next run:
     gem install discordrb

 ### Windows

 Go to http://rubyinstaller.org/downloads/
-Install the latest Ruby version, and its associated dev packages. then run
+Install the latest Ruby version, and its associated dev packages. then run:
     gem install discordrb

 ## Running

-run
+run:
     Ruby FritzBot.rb
 Remeber to set the token and applicationid in config.yaml